-Only a quarter of the experts who were asked expect more than 5% increase in the prices of the rents.
-The other three quarters of real estate experts think this general rental fee increase will be only a few percents.
+Only a quarter of the experts who were asked expect more than a 5% increase in the prices of the rents.
+The other three-quarters of real estate experts think this general rental fee increase will be only a few percent.

 The number of investment purchases is unlikely to increase, but as long as the favorable interest rate environment remains, property may still be an attractive investment tool, so no reduction in the proportion of investment purchases is expected.